 As a comparison, consider several of Perry’s proven offshore designs.
 The Valiant 40, which has a long fin keel has a ballast-to-displacement ratio of 36%.
 The full-keeled Baba 40 makes it to 41%.
 When I learned about the ballast-to-displacement ratio on these carbon cutters, I immediately thought of the only boats I knew of that were in that range, ultralight displacement boats like the Moore 24 (49%) and the Santa Cruz 27 (50%).
-Perry smiled and said, “Well, it’s getting there.”
+At this comparison, Perry smiled and said, “Well, it’s getting there.”

 Perry went on, “You could build this boat out of pretty much anything, but, the further you get away from carbon, the less ballast you would get.”

 Perry noted that “the displacement-to-length ratio is about the same as a Valiant 40.
 It’s 43’ long, and it’s almost all waterline.”
 So, while this is a carbon boat that will never plane and Perry thinks it’s unlikely that it will even surf, he did say, “this is a boat that will do eight or nine knots in pretty much any direction for days on end.”